apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 cordova platform add android@7.1.4
 ```

-The `cordova-android` platform at version `7.1.4` will be fetched npm, added to the project and updates the `package.json` file.
+The `cordova-android` platform at version `7.1.4` will be fetched from npm, added to the project and updates the `package.json` file.

 *Adding with npm package name:*